 Linux user-space Fortran compiler.
 Tailored for HPC and scientific codes, with support for popular Fortran and OpenMP standards and tuned for leading server-class Arm-based platforms.
 Built on the open source Flang front-end, and the LLVM‑based optimization and code generation back-end.
 Available as part of the Arm Compiler for Linux package.

-Our compilers build faster code more efficiently than ever before.
-Pro Fortran delivers Absoft’s exclusive AP load balancing (offering an increase in performance of up to 20%!), AVX, OpenMP 3.1, highly extended Fortran 95 compiler with F2003 and F2008 features,, FX3 graphical debugger, native tool suite integration, AMDAL HPC scientific and engineering library, and much more.
-Plus, Pro Fortran is the only compiler with Fast Data Visualization, an Absoft exclusive technology for graphical rendering and data output.
+Absoft compilers include Pro Fortran delivering Absoft’s exclusive AP load balancing, AVX, OpenMP 3.1, extended Fortran 95 compiler with F2003 and F2008 features, FX3 graphical debugger, native tool suite integration, AMDAL HPC scientific and engineering library, and more.
+Pro Fortran includes Fast Data Visualization, an Absoft exclusive technology for graphical rendering and data output.

 Oracle C, C++, Fortran Compiler is highly optimized for Oracle systems, on-premise and in the cloud

-Combining the 32/64-bit LGF Rainier compiler with the classic Lahey/Fujitsu LF95 compiler, LF Professional v7.8 delivers!
+LF Professional v7.8 combines the 32/64-bit LGF Rainier compiler with the classic Lahey/Fujitsu LF95 compiler.
 LGF Rainier has full Fortran 95/90/77 compliance with extensive support for the Fortran 2003 and 2008 standards.
 Lahey/Fujitsu LF95 offers best in class diagnostics.
-Includes the automatic-parallelizing GFortran compiler, Lahey/Fujitsu Fortran 95 compiler, Visual Studio 2015 Shell (compatible with VS2017), Lahey’s Exclusive Visual Studio Fortran support, Winteracter WiSK Graphics package, and more!
+Includes the automatic-parallelizing GFortran compiler, Lahey/Fujitsu Fortran 95 compiler, Visual Studio Fortran support, Winteracter WiSK Graphics package, and more.

 Silverfrost FTN95 is a full Fortran 95 standards compliant compiler, capable of producing fast executables for Win32 and for Microsoft .NET.
 FTN95 ships with the world’s best runtime checking and a great range of supporting software.
 All standard and many vendor-specific legacy language features are supported, so that Fortran projects may be any combination of Fortran 77, Fortran 90 and Fortran 95.